sverrehu/kafka-ops-julie/docs/core-concepts.rst

 Core Concepts
 *******************************

-In this page you will find a description of the core concepts necessary to move on with implementing a gitops approach for automating Kafka operations.
+In this page you will find a description of the core concepts necessary to move on with implementing a GitOps approach for automating Kafka operations.

-What is gitops?
+What is GitOps?
 -----------

 GitOps is a paradigm or a set of practices that empowers developers to perform tasks which typically fall under the purview of IT operations.